aws/amazon-freertos/README.md

 ### AWS Collection of Metrics

-AWS collects usage metrics indicating the operating system, hardware platform and MQTT client information of use to AWS IoT from the MQTT mutual auth demo by sending a specially formatted string in the username field of the MQTT CONNECT packet.
+AWS collects usage metrics indicating the operating system, and MQTT client information of use to AWS IoT from the MQTT mutual auth demo by sending a specially formatted string in the username field of the MQTT CONNECT packet.
 These metrics help AWS IoT improve security and provide better technical support.
-Providing these metrics is optional for users, and can be disabled by updating the `OS_NAME`, `OS_VERSION`, `HARDWARE_PLATFORM_NAME` and `MQTT_LIB` configuration macros in the `demos/mqtt/mqtt_demo_mutual_auth/demo_config.h` file of the MQTT mutual auth demo.
+Providing these metrics is optional for users, and can be disabled by updating the `OS_NAME`, `OS_VERSION` and `MQTT_LIB` configuration macros in the `demos/include/aws_iot_metrics.h` file.

 #### Format